AKWorld Recognized for Excellence

 International Award of Excellence

-On August 26, 2012, the AKWorld Board of Directors, CEO Lise Falskow, Former Senator Frank Murkowski, and Lt.
+On August 26, 2012, the AKWorld Board of Directors, CEO Lise (Falskow) Kristiansen, Former Senator Frank Murkowski, and Lt.
 Governor Mead Treadwell presented Secretary James Baker I with the first International Award of Excellence.
 James Addison Baker III is an American attorney, politician and political advisor.
 Baker served as the Chief of Staff in President Ronald Reagan’s first administration and in the final year of the administration of President George H. W. Bush.
 Baker also served as Secretary of the Treasury from 1985–1988 in the second Reagan administration, and Secretary of State in the George H. W. Bush administration.